liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-01-01 16:41:28 DAMP (Descriptive And Meaningful Phrases) promotes the readability of the code.

 - 2022-01-01 16:17:42 捕获大佬: http://blog.xdite.net/

 - 2022-01-01 16:07:52 Book: "Engineering Software as a Service: An Agile Approach Using Cloud Computing"